By Greg Jensen

 Volatility – Why Solid Stocks Need Movement for Dynamic Collar Trades

 The second key part is volatility, which represents how much the underlying stock moves (up or down) on a given day.
-More volatile stocks are ideal, because they have a better chance of reaching the short call’s strike by expiration.
+More volatile stocks are ideal, because their options have a better chance of reaching the short call’s strike by expiration.
 Stock candidates for this modified collar trade should have betas of 1.3 or higher.

 The Dynamic Collar Trade – The Beauty and Benefit of Change